IowaScaledEngineering/ise-docs/docs/SimpleSig/Crossover Detector/manual.md

 ## Robust Design

-Unlike many MSS detection solutions, the Iowa Scaled Engineering MSS-CROSSOVER v2.0 is specifically designed to withstand the rigors of modular layout use.
+Unlike many MSS detection solutions, the Iowa Scaled Engineering Crossover Detector is specifically designed to withstand the rigors of modular layout use.
 Modules are constantly being hauled around, subjected to static electricity, plugged into unknown MSS busses, and powered from long, noisy leads off unknown power supplies.
 Our design is intended to protect the users against these dangers with ESD supression, overcurrent and reverse polarity protection, and isolation between the detector itself and the MSS bus to prevent ground loops from forming.

 ---